jepz20/meetupplanner/README.md

    ```
    pip install -r requirements.txt -t lib
    ```
-4. Run this project locally from the command line:
+4. Run this project locally from the command line(you need to have google app engine in your path):

    ```
    dev_appserver.py --port 3000 .
    ```
+   or

+   run it through the google app engine launcher

 ##Frontend